-Fortnite firm penalised for claims it broke child privacy law
+Fortnite firm penalised after claims it tricked users

 - Published